jetpackpilots/IBView/README.md

 - iOS 7.0+ / Mac OS X 10.8+
 - Xcode 6.3

+## Instructions

+Detailed instructions with screenshots [are available in the wiki](https://github.com/jetpackpilots/IBView/wiki/IBView-Instructions).

 ## Installation

-Manually add the `IBView` and `IBViewAdditions` classes into your Mac or iOS project.
+Manually add the [classes](https://github.com/jetpackpilots/IBView/tree/master/IBView) into your iOS or Mac project.

 *NOTE: IBView is not currently available via [CocoaPods](http://cocoapods.org), see [known issues](#known-issues) for more information.*